Top 5 Ways to Dispose of Computers in New Jersey

 In New Jersey, the e-waste law requires that all computers, hard drives, and other electronic equipment must be recycled by a licensed electronic recycler if they are being discarded.
 For New Jersey businesses, that means an NJ DEP Class D licensed recycler.
 Regulations require that businesses that are handling or storing more than 11,000 pounds of universal waste (like electronic equipment) must register with both the Federal EPA and NJ DEP as a “Large Quantity Universal Waste Handler”.
 Handlers are specifically prohibited from processing (recycling) electronic devices.
 Most registered handlers are used computer resellers and can not issue a regulatory valid computer recycling certificate as required under the NJ e-waste law.

-But… the good news is you have some really great options.
+But… the good news is you have some really great options when you want to dispose of computers in New Jersey.
 We’ve put together a list of some top choices for businesses and households looking to get rid of their computer equipment and electronic devices.
 Whether you need to destroy your hard drives, recycle your PCs, dispose of a single laptop, or you want to donate an item to a worthy cause, here are our top recommendations:

 Back Thru The Future (www.backthruthefuture.com) – Back Thru The Future provides companies, manufacturers, and organization a unique blend of electronic recycling credentials and hard drive shredding experience and capabilities unmatched by any other company in the secure data destruction industry.
 They are a fully licensed and secure facility with a NJDEP Class D license, NAID AAA, R2, and certified Women Owned Small Business.
 They are a federal and state registered “Universal Waste Consumer Electronics Destination Facility”.